tomjaguarpaw/H2/posts/git-rebase-conflicts.md

     foo3()
 ```

-## Adding two different things
+## Worked example: Adding two different things

-Suppose I have a patch to add a call of `foo4` and another patch to
+Suppose I have a patch that adds a call of `foo4` and another patch
-add a call of `foo5`, that is
+that adds a call of `foo5`, that is

 ```diff
  def main():